 I rode a combination of these three seats for the next three years.
-During this time Butch Donahue asked me if I could cut down a stock seat for one of his customers.
-I have 30 years of upholstery experience. and three of the wood boats I have upholstered have won best in show in the US, so Butch knew I had the necessary skils.
-I reshaped the foam, reinstalled the cover, and brought it back to the Harley Davidson shop.
+During this time, Butch Donahue asked me if I could cut down a stock seat for one of his customers.
+I have 30 years of upholstery experience and three of the wood boats I have upholstered have won best in show in the US, so Butch knew I had the necessary skills.
+I reshaped the foam, reinstalled the cover, and returned it to the Harley Davidson shop.
 The customer loved his new seat.
 The next time I was asked to reshape the seat and install a gel pad.
-And thatís the story of how I got started in the motorcycle seat business.
+And that’s the story of how I got started in the motorcycle seat business.

-I now remove the top 1-1.5" of stock foam and then laminate the memory foam over the entire top of the seat except the front 3-4Ē.
-This takes the seat back to the original dimensions.
-After the final shaping and sanding to blend the stock and memory foam together we can reinstall the original stock cover or make a brand new, all leather cover looks like stock or has any type of design you want.
-During this process we can also make adjustments to your seat to better fit your individual body type.
-See our Reupholstery Service page for our different options.
+I now remove the top 1-1.5″ of stock foam and then laminate the memory foam over the entire top of the seat except the front 3-4″.
+This takes the seat back to its original dimensions.
+After the final shaping and sanding to blend the stock and memory foam together, we can reinstall the original stock cover or make a brand new, all-leather cover that looks like stock or has any type of design you want.
+This is also where we can adjust your seat to better fit your individual body type.
+See our Foam Shaping and Modification page for different options.

 1999 Road Glide ridden for 5 years 86,240 miles.

 2003 Road Glide ridden for 5 months 5,429 miles